all-of-us/workbench/api/docs/tools.md

-# Tools
+# Command Line Tools

-## What are "tools"?
+## What are they?

-The name is unfortunately generic but this document refers to the command line tools that reside in [workbench-api.yaml](https://github.com/all-of-us/workbench/blob/master/api/tools).
+This document refers to the command line tools that reside in [workbench-api.yaml](https://github.com/all-of-us/workbench/blob/master/api/tools).
 They're usually used to invoke operational or one-off tasks that are more complex than a small bash script but haven't made it into our standard code base yet.
 The tools are able to compile and use classes from the standard code base so they are relatively quick to write but difficult to maintain.
 It's not uncommon for a tool to silently break because one of its dependencies in